Mohamed Salah’s season so far – a player in the form of his life

 Form of his life

-Salah has scored 12 goals in 11 appearances.
+Salah has scored 15 goals in 13 appearances.
 The only team to prevent him finding the net are Burnley, back on August 21.
-By comparison, in his first year at the club when he broke the single-season Premier League goalscoring record (32) on his way to 44 goals, he had six at the same stage of the campaign.
+By comparison, in his first year at the club when he broke the single-season Premier League scoring record (32) on his way to 44 goals, he had six at the same stage of the campaign.

 Record-breaking run

-Mohamed Salah has now scored in 9 consecutive games for Liverpool in all competitions (11 goals) 🤯#UCLpic.twitter.com/GMmqyPlZVt— UEFA Champions League (@ChampionsLeague) October 19, 2021

-The Egyptian’s first goal against Atletico, at first credited to a James Milner deflection but later amended, was the ninth successive match in which he had scored.
+The Egyptian’s first goal at Old Trafford was the 10th successive match in which he had scored.
 He is the first man to achieve the feat in the club’s 129-year history.
-After scoring against Norwich in August he became the first player in Premier League history to score on the opening day of five consecutive seasons.
+After scoring against Norwich in August he became the first player in Premier League history to net on the opening day of five consecutive seasons.

 Surpassing the greats

 When Salah found the net in the draw at Brentford last month, he became the fastest player to score 100 top-flight goals for Liverpool.
 His century came in his 151st match and although overall it was behind Roger Hunt (148) and Jack Parkinson (149) some of their goals were scored in the second division.
-A couple of weeks earlier he became only the second African player to score 100 in the Premier League goals and his next goal will take him past Didier Drogba’s 104.
+A couple of weeks earlier he became only the second African player to score 100 goals in the Premier League and his opener at Manchester United, Liverpool’s third, took him past Didier Drogba’s 104.

 European star